skuqre/nikke-flavor-colors/README.md

 0. Install requirements.
 There are probably some missing but I think that's it
     - [Get Tesseract-OCR here!](https://tesseract-ocr.github.io/tessdoc/Downloads)
+    - You're also gonna need to set up `.env`, you can use the `.env.example` file as an example.
 1. Open NIKKE. (be sure to close the launcher to prevent window name confusion!)
     - Don't be on full screen, you're gonna need multiple windows up
     - I'd recommend NIKKE to atleast take up all of your desktop's height.
 The text recognition part for the name may mess up on smaller window sizes.